THM1707/too-many-socket/README.md

 message to the client's `send` channel.
 If the client's `send` buffer is full, then the hub assumes that the client is dead or stuck.
 In this case, the hub unregisters the client and closes the websocket.

+The hub save the list of messages and will broadcast them to client the first time they connect to hub

 ### Client